 - "Business in Mexico?
 Five Tips for Success," January 28, 2020

 - "U.S. History of Mediation and Role of Women in International Mediation," ICC Mexico Monthly Meeting, Mexico City, 2016

-- "How to Structure Mexican Real Estate Holdings for the US Citizen", Arizona Estate Planning Council November Meeting, Phoenix, AZ, November 7, 2011
+- "How to Structure Mexican Real Estate Holdings for the U.S. Citizen," Arizona Estate Planning Council November Meeting, Phoenix, Arizona, November 7, 2011

 - US Mexico Chamber - “Situación Migratoria e Inversiones en el Entorno de COVID-19 (California)” - Webinar04.06.2020

 - Join Sheppard Mullin and The United States - Mexico Chamber of Commerce for the U.S. - Mexico Fashion Industry Commerce Conference, Sheppard Mullin New York, 02.27.2020